zbyju/obsidian/1. Fleeting notes/Let'sog/Let's Go.md

 ```

 This approach makes things a tiny bit simpler, but it's not good for production applications.
 It uses a global variable that can be exploited.

+## HTTP Status code
+We can return a different status code by using `w.WriteHeader(statusCode)` (for example `w.WriteHeader(405))`.

+This can only be done once.
+If you call the WriteHeader method after calling Write or another WriteHeader it will have no effect.